 Another alternative would be the Loom and Leaf Firm.
 The foams used may feel even a little firmer than the Alexander Signature, but they use more comfort foam overall, so I’d say the L&L is a better match, spec-wise, to the Contour Elite.

 The Cloud Supreme is on the softer end.
 It’s a mid-range model in the Cloud lineup, which uses a softer memory foam on top of the support layers.
-The Alexander Medium feels quite similar to me.
-The specific layers of foam are a little different, but the overall result is very close, and the Alexander is better than half the price.
+The Puffy Lux feels quite similar to me.
+The specific layers of foam are a little different, but the overall result is very close, and the Puffy is better than half the price.

 The Flex Supreme is another hybrid mattress, but this one has more of the soft Tempurpedic foam in the top layer, which makes it feel softer overall.
-The Alexander Hybrid by Nest Bedding is on the softer side as well, and is a pretty good match for the Tempur-Flex.
+The Brooklyn Bedding Signature Hybrid Mattress has a few different firmness options.
+The one that translates the most here is the “soft” option.
+It is a pretty good match for the Tempur-Flex.
 The feeling is not identical, however.
-The Tempurpedic foam has a bit of a slower reaction time than the foam the Alexander uses.
+The Tempurpedic foam has a slightly different reaction time than the foam the Brooklyn uses.
 This could be a good or bad thing depending on how much you like that particular feature of Tempurpedic foam.

 The Contour Elite is very firm, but still uses a rather thick layer of comfort foam.
 In Tempurpedic terms, it’s firm with a high “Tempur-Adapt level.”
-The Loom and Leaf firm uses a similar design philosophy.
+The Puffy uses a similar design philosophy.
 It uses a lot of layers of firm foam above the support layer, and gives a fairly similar feel to the Contour Elite.

-This comparison has the biggest price difference between the Tempurpedic model and the alternative on the chart.
 The Rhapsody Luxe is a very popular model because it is firm without being exceedingly hard, and it also uses a lot of comfort foam to contour around most people.
-The Relaxed Firm version of the Loom and Leaf feels very similar in firmness and overall feel (e.g. response time of the foam) and it’s about $2500 less than the Rhapsody Luxe.
+The Saatva feels very similar in its luxury-firm + firmness levels, and the overall feel (e.g. response time of the foam).
 It won’t feel identical, but it’ll be close enough for most people.

-Most of the other “alternatives” on this chart have a little bit quicker of a response time than their Tempurpedic counterpart.
+Most of the other “alternatives” on this chart have a little bit quicker of response time than their Tempurpedic counterpart.
 One complaint about Tempurpedic is that the foam takes a few seconds to adjust when you switch positions.
 Other people love how the Tempurpedic responds.
-Whereas the other “alternative” brands try to make the foam more responsive to compete with Tempurpedic, Loom and Leaf takes the more direct approach and copies how the Tempurpedic feels more closely.
+Whereas the other “alternative” brands try to make the foam more responsive to compete with Tempurpedic, Sapira takes the more direct approach and copies how the Tempurpedic feels more closely.